Professor, Boyce Thompson Institute; Director, Alliance for Science; Adjunct Associate Professor, School of Integrative Plant Science

 Previously, she served as Senior Associate Director of International Programs in the College of Agriculture and Life Sciences.
 Sarah was instrumental in launching the CALS initiative, AWARE (Advancing Women in Agriculture through Research and Education) which promotes women in agriculture.

-Sarah received her PhD in the field of plant biology from Cornell University in 2009, for which she conducted an interdisciplinary study combining work in plant molecular biology with science communication.
-Her dissertation focused on the controversy over genetically engineered papaya in developing countries with a specific focus on Thailand.
+Sarah received her PhD in Plant Biology from Cornell University in 2009, for which she conducted an interdisciplinary study combining work in plant molecular biology with science communication.
+Specifically, she researched and wrote about the barriers to the adoption of publicly developed genetically engineered crops in developing countries.
 She came to Cornell after completing a BA in Biology at Reed College.
-Lured by great weather, plenty of water, and an unbeatable intellectual environment, she remained at Cornell University after completing her PhD to help lead a global project to help protect the world’s wheat from wheat stem rust.

 Awards & Honors